Competition for the 2024 – 2025 academic year is CLOSED.

-This flagship international educational exchange program sponsored by the U.S. Government is designed to increase mutual understanding between the people of the United States and the people of other countries.
+The Fulbright Foreign Student Program, a flagship international educational exchange program sponsored by the U.S. Government, is designed to increase mutual understanding between the people of the United States and the people of other countries.
 The Fulbright Program was established in 1946 under legislation introduced by former Senator J. William Fulbright of Arkansas.
 The Fulbright Program is administered by the Bureau of Educational and Cultural Affairs of the United States Department of State.

 FIELDS OF STUDY

-Open to all fields, including, but not limited to, Natural and Social Sciences, Agriculture, Forest Resources, Forestry, Business, Economics, Public Administration, Public Health Administration, Literature and Languages, Psychology, Library Science, Educational Research, Law, Theater/Dance Education and Culture.
+Open to all fields, including, but not limited to: Natural and Social Sciences, Agriculture, Forest Resources, Forestry, Business, Economics, Public Administration, Public Health Administration, Literature and Languages, Psychology, Library Science, Educational Research, Law, Theater/Dance Education and Culture.

 GRANT TYPE: All Fulbright grants are research only.

 DURATION OF GRANTS: Grants are awarded for a period of up to 2 semesters (9 months).

-- have Montenegrin citizenship;
+- Have Montenegrin citizenship;

-- have a university degree;
+- Have a university degree;

-- demonstrate English language proficiency (In order to facilitate placement, a minimum 80 on the internet based (IBT) TOEFL test is required.
+- Demonstrate English language proficiency (In order to facilitate placement, a minimum 80 on the internet based (IBT) TOEFL test is required.
 Different universities accept different TOEFL scores.
 Besides TOEFL you may be asked to submit competitive GRE or GMAT test scores as well.
-Those who can submit proof of a high TOEFL and /or GRE score will be given preference.);
+Those who can submit proof of a high TOEFL and /or GRE score will be given preference);

-- demonstrate leadership skills and potential for advancement in profession; and
+- Demonstrate leadership skills and potential for advancement in profession; and

-- currently live and work/study in Montenegro.
-(Candidates who live outside Montenegro may be reviewed on a case-by-case basis but will have a more difficult time proving to the committee that they will contribute to progress in Montenegro.)
+- Currently live and work/study in Montenegro.
+(Candidates who live outside Montenegro may be reviewed on a case-by-case basis but will have a more difficult time proving to the committee that they will contribute to progress in Montenegro).